-The flat, tiny island of Bonaire is often overlooked by Caribbean vacationers, and that’s a shame.
-Like Aruba, it boasts an amazing climate, and it’s safely out of the hurricane band.
+Bonaire is an island located in the southern Caribbean Sea, with an amazing climate, known for being safely outside the hurricane belt.
 The “rainy season” runs from October to January, but total precipitation is low.
-Dutch and English are widely spoken here, and the official currency is the U.S. dollar, which is a nice perk.
+Dutch and English are widely spoken here, and the official currency is the US dollar, which is a nice plus.
 Attractions include salt flats, ancient rock art, historic buildings and exquisite beaches.
-Be on the lookout for flamingoes and iguanas, which are found in abundance.
-For food, don’t miss the rock lobster or conch.
+Keep an eye out for flamingos and iguanas, which are found in abundance.
+To eat, don’t miss the lobster or conch.

 - Capital city – Kralendijk